-FONT4 has been designed as a bunch-by-bunch feedback with a latency goal of less than 140ns.
+FONT4 has been designed [7] as a bunch-by-bunch feedback with a latency goal of less than 140ns.
 This meets the minimum ILC specification of c.
 150ns bunch spacing, as well as the smallest spacing allowed at ATF.
 This will allow measurement of the first bunch position and correction of both the second and third ATF bunches.
 The correction to the third bunch is important as it allows test of the 'delay loop' component of the feedback, which is critical for maintaining the appropriate correction over a long ILC bunchtrain.

-The design of the front-end BPM signal processor is based on that for FONT3.
+The design of the front-end BPM signal processor [7] is based on that for FONT3 [5].
 The top and bottom (y) stripline BPM signals were added and subtracted using a hybrid, to form a sum and difference signal respectively.
-The resulting signals were band-pass filtered and down-mixed with a 714 MHz local oscillator signal which was phase-locked to the beam.
+The resulting signals were band-pass filtered and downmixed with a 714 MHz local oscillator signal which was phase-locked to the beam.
 The resulting baseband signals are low-pass filtered.
-The hybrid, filters and mixer were selected to have latencies of the order of a few nanoseconds, in an attempt to yield a total processor latency in the range 5-10ns.
-The output pulse is illustrated in Figure 3.
-The measured latency is around 10ns [6].
+The hybrid, filters and mixer were selected to have latencies of the order of a few nanoseconds, in an attempt to yield a total processor latency of around 10ns [7,8].

-The custom digital feedback processor board is shown in Figure 4.
+The custom digital feedback processor board is shown in Figure 3.
 There are two analogue signal input (output) channels in which digitisation is performed using Analog Devices ADCs (DACs) which can be clocked at up to 105 (210) Ms/s.
-The digital signal processing is based on a Xilinx Virtex4 FPGA which can be clocked at up to 500MHz.
+The digital signal processing is based on a Xilinx Virtex4 FPGA [6] which can be clocked at up to 500MHz.
 The FPGA is clocked with a 357 MHz source, derived from the ATF master oscillator and hence locked to the beam.
 Logic operations are triggered with a prebeam signal.
 The ADC/DAC are clocked at 357/4 Ms/s.
 The analogue BPM processor output signal is sampled at the peak to provide the input signal to the feedback.
+The gain stage is implemented via a lookup table stored in FPGA RAM, alongside the reciprocal of the sum signal for charge normalisation.
+The delay loop is implemented as an accumulator on the FPGA.
+The output is converted back to analogue and used as input to the driver amplifier.